Quansight/Quansight-website/apps/labs/posts/narwhals-pycapsule.md

   imageAlt: 'Cat looking out window, with dataframe logos outside, original image by  Lucy Jackline https://unsplash.com/photos/a-cat-sitting-on-a-window-sill-looking-out-a-window-O896LIqr2vc'
 ---

-# How the Arrow PyCapsule Interface and Narwhals universal dataframe support
+# How the Arrow PyCapsule Interface and Narwhals universal enable dataframe support

 If you were writing a dataframe-consuming library in 2015, you'd probably have added pandas support and called it a day.
 However, it's not 2015, but 2025, so if you do that